 - Use every legitimate means to induce actors to become members;

-- Provide legal assistance to members in connection with their contracts with film/television/theatre/radio producers;
+- Provide legal assistance to members in connection with their contracts with film/television/theatre/commercial producers;

-- Encourage the settlement of disputes between members and film/television/theatre/radio producers or organizations of such through conciliation, mediation or arbitration;
+- Encourage the settlement of disputes between members and film/television/theatre/commercial producers or organizations of such through conciliation, mediation or arbitration;

 - Organise and represent members of SAGA for the purpose of collective bargaining;